Menu

 Private Beach Parking Lot

 At the corner of Barnes Hole Road and Waters Edge, with an entrance on Beachway - for the exclusive use of Barnes Landing property owners and their guests.
+When parking in the lot, members and their guests must display a copy of their membership id card on the dashboard (access your member profile page for printable card link).
+Parking on Barnes Hole Road end is managed by the town of East Hampton - visit the town website for more info on beach parking stickers.

 Administrative / Social Building